 The Fund actively invests cash in conformity with the Act, the Bond Programs and the Board approved Investment Policy.
 Permitted investments include a wide variety of securities and obligations such as certain corporate deposits, money market accounts, investment agreements or repurchase agreements with primary government dealers, direct obligations or obligations guaranteed by the State, United States government securities, or federal agency securities.
-Currently, the Fund's investments consist primarily of United States government or agency securities, FDIC insured Certificates of Deposits or collateralized certificates of deposit.
+Currently, the Fund's investments consist primarily of United States government or agency securities, FDIC insured money markets, cash, FDIC insured certificates of deposits or collateralized certificates of deposit.
 The Investment Policy also permits the Fund to invest a maximum of \$40,000,000 with the WVBOTI of which a maximum of \$20,000,000 can be invested in the WVBOTI West Virginia Money Market Pool.
-The reported value of the deposits with the WVBOTI approximates the fair value of the pool shares.
+The deposits with the WVBOTI are reported at amortized cost.
 The WVBOTI operates in accordance with applicable State laws and regulations.

-The following is a detail of the Fund's investments by type:
+The following is a detail of the Fund's investments, including cash equivalents, by type: